ucodery/site-unseen/index.rst

 - :code:`import site`
 - Done for you before ``__main__`` starts
    - Can be turned off with ``-S`` option
-   - Explicit import will always enable it
+   - Explicit import will still turn it on

 .. include:: ./trim.rst